 Cosplay can be overwhelming with all the tools and then some require software too.
 If you want to prepare for buying a new machine, I’d recommend trying the software first!
-And to help you with that, I made a list of the software I use with my cosplay hardware.
+And to help you with that, I made a list of the programs I use with my cosplay hardware.

 Brother ScannCut SDX1250